 - 1. Place the vehicle on a level surface. - 2.
-Inspect the coolant level in the reservoir 1, which can be viewed through the right side inner fender area. - If the coolant is at or below the lower limit mark; remove the access cover and the reservoir cap (2).
+Inspect the coolant level in the reservoir. - 3.
+If the coolant is at or below the lower limit mark; remove the access cover and the reservoir cap.
 Add coolant to the upper limit mark, install the reservoir cap, and then reinstall the access cover.